SAIL: Student Advocates for Improved Learning

 Students who are interested in becoming SAIL Fellows begin by enrolling in the first course, PSY 397, on UAccess.

 Request a SAIL Session

 Faculty, Advisors and others who work with groups of students can request a SAIL session.

 Resources for SAIL Fellows

-Access to the materials at the below link is restricted to active SAIL Fellows and program administrators.
+Access to the materials at the below link is restricted to active SAIL Fellows and program faculty and administrators.